DeadManLogan/Drei-Documentation/Shaders/MeshReflectorMaterial.md

     If the ***emissiveMap*** property is set to a texture, it will be multiplied by the ***emissive*** color and added to the final color of the material during rendering.
 The intensity of the emissive effect can be controlled with the ***emissiveIntensity*** property.

+* **bumpMap**

+    is a texture that provides height information to simulate bumpiness or roughness on the surface of the material.
+The texture should be in grayscale and lighter shades represent higher elevations.
+The texture is used to perturb the surface normals and create the appearance of bumps and roughness in lighting calculations.

+    When the ***bumpMap*** property is set, the ***MeshReflectorMaterial*** will use the texture to calculate the surface normal perturbation in the shader, which affects how the material reacts to light.
+The ***bumpScale*** property can be used to adjust the strength of the effect.

+* **bumpScale**

+    is used to set the amount of bump mapping applied to the material.
+Bump mapping is a technique used in computer graphics to simulate bumps and wrinkles on the surface of an object.

+    The ***bumpScale*** property is a scalar value that multiplies the bump map's RGB color values.
+A higher value will make the bumps appear more pronounced, while a lower value will make them appear more subtle.
+The default value of ***bumpScale*** is ***1***.

+* **normalMap**

+    is used to specify the normal map texture of the material.

+    A normal map is an image texture that stores surface normal data in its RGB channels.
+It is used to give the impression of a surface with more detail than what is actually modeled in the geometry.
+The normal map texture is used to perturb the surface normals of a model, creating the illusion of bumps, scratches, and other surface details that would be too complex or too resource-intensive to model with geometry.

+    Here is an example of using the ***normalMap*** property in a ***MeshReflectorMaterial*** component:

+    ```jsx
+        import { MeshReflectorMaterial } from 'drei'
+        import normalMapTexture from './textures/normalMap.png'

+        const material = new MeshReflectorMaterial({
+            normalMap: normalMapTexture
+        })
+    ```

 * **normalScale**

     is used to specify how to scale the normals of a reflected object in a WebXR application.